"Having inspirational people around me during the camp motivated me to do my best."

 The Extreme North Dakota Family Adventure Races (END-FAR) are a partnership between ENDracing and Ground UP, designed to bring the experience of ENDracing's fabulous races to a younger group.
 We put on two family friendly events, one in the spring and one in the fall.
 Dates are determined each fall and announced early the new year.

 So what should you expect?
 Racers will be treated to an 'adventure racing' style course where they need to find their way (navigate) to a number of checkpoints using map and compass.
 Maps will be provided at the beginning of the race.
 Racers will be allowed to use bikes to reach the checkpoints, but should be aware that many of them will require getting off the bikes and walking in order to locate them (ie they may be in a section of woods, etc).
-There will be somewhere between 10 and 20 checkpoints on the course and teams will attempt to get as many as possible in 2 hours.
+There will be somewhere between 10 and 20 checkpoints on the course and teams will attempt to get as many as possible in around 2 hours.
 Racers should plan on the possibility of getting a little muddy and possibly a little wet.
 For an idea of what to wear and bring to the race, click HERE.
 Ground UP adventures has loaner compasses available on request.
 Still not sure?
-Check out the video below of the 2012 event and see what you're sure not to want to miss!
+Check out the video below of the latest event (Winnipeg, May 2014) and see what you're sure not to want to miss!

 There will be two categories available for each event (see who is signed up):

 - "Family Team" (comprising of at least one adult and any number of kids)